 Seattle City Council Districts

-And if you’d like printable versions of the maps, you can find them at King County’s website or the links below:
+If you’d like printable versions of the maps, you can find them at King County’s website or the links below:

 - City Council Districts Composite Map

-- Precinct maps within each precinct:
+- Precinct maps within each district:

 - The two at-large seats will be elected to four-year terms

-When do district boundaries go into effect?
+- Q: When did district elections go into effect?

-How were the new district boundaries decided?
+- Q: How were the district boundaries drawn?

-When will boundaries be redrawn and how?
+- Q: When will boundaries be redrawn and how?

 - A: As established by the voter-approved changes to the City Charter, in the fall of 2022 and every ten years after that, a five-member Districting Commission will be created to redraw the district boundaries (its members will be appointed by the Mayor and the City Council).
 To the extent practical, the redrawn district boundaries shall follow existing district boundaries, recognized waterways and geographic boundaries, and Seattle communities and neighborhoods.